root-foundation/root/README.md

 Furthermore, the higher up in the tree we are at, the more similar our activities become — i.e., the more easily you can transfer ability from one activity to another.
 This greatly widens the pool of competition.

-Winners will increasingly face competition from places they least expect it.
-For example, the top content creators and startup founders are starting to find themselves rubbing shoulders fighting for the same attention.
-At a lower level in the tree, companies building coding agents are increasingly finding themselves competing with startups working on project management (because building and managing are converging).
+Winners will increasingly face competition from places they least expect.
+We are seeing early signs, the top content creators and startup founders are starting to find themselves rubbing shoulders fighting for the same attention.
+At a lower level in the tree, companies building coding agents are finding themselves competing with companies working on project management (because building and managing are converging).

-It will be tough to remain a winner when you have no idea where you will be outcompeted from.
-Some random biology discovery in a quantum computing lab could wipe out a massive sub-tree of robotics companies by enabling embodied intelligence grounded in biology that can generalize far better than mechanical robots.
+Eventually, some random biology discovery in a quantum computing lab could wipe out a massive sub-tree of robotics companies by enabling embodied intelligence grounded in biology that can generalize far better than mechanical robots.

+There will be greater overall quality of competition as quality of training and resources become more democratized.
+As the peak outcome grows superexponentially, more capable individuals will start directly attacking activities very high in the tree, shaking up many many sub-trees of current winners.

+It will be tough to remain a winner when you have no idea where you will be outcompeted from, your pool of competent competitors grows superexponentially, and the prizes for winning grow superexponentially leading to many more attacking activities that will make yours irrelevant.

 ---

-And finally, there will be greater overall quality of competition as quality of training and resources become more democratized.
-As the peak outcome grows superexponentially, more capable individuals will start directly attacking activities very high in the tree, shaking up many many sub-trees of current winners.
+We are entering a new age of creating value.
+Individuals and teams that will win will operate very differently than they do today.
+Teams will take years just to discover and frame the right activity to work on before they launch anything because you cannot simply *iterate* upwards from a lower complexity activity.
+Roles will be distinguished by complexity not "domain".
+Teams will completely abandon their current products and customers and jump upwards as soon as they see a glimpse of a higher complexity activity.
+They will simultaneously execute mass layoffs *and* go on hiring frenzies at every jump in AGI.
+They will be paranoid about advancements in completely unrelated activities that may have a common ancestor with theirs higher up in the tree.
+Most of our current winners be blindsided.

-We are entering a new generation of creating value in which most of the best practices and intuitions we've developed tackling less complex problems (lower in the tree) no longer work.
-Most value that will be created will be from companies that haven't yet been started and by individuals who haven't yet been born.
+**Most value that will be created will be from companies that haven't yet been started and by individuals who haven't yet been born.**

 ### 6. Absolute number of winners grows at least exponentially.

-Even though the distribution of outcomes will be far more extreme, since the peak outcomes grow exponentially, even _tiny_ wins (relative to the peak wins) will still be massive.
+Even though the distribution of outcomes will be far more extreme, since the peak outcomes grow exponentially, even _tiny_ wins (relative to the peak wins) will still be *massive*.
 And since the rate of displacement accelerates, in a given period of time, there will be many more who would have touched the extreme success as well.

 ---

-A post AGI world is dynamic.
+(todo: conclusion and transition).

 ## Problem